The Dirty 9s: Music career

 For St. Patricks Day 2012, the band performed an outdoor concert in Dame Court in Dublin.

 Music producer Dave "Skip" Christophers invited the band to record two tracks for the Hotpress sponsored compilation Genre Free.
 The band contributed two new songs "Next to You" and "Stranded" to the album.
 The Genre Free album was launched in the Button Factory in Dublin on 17 May 2012.

-The band performed at Indiependence 2012 in Michelstown, Co.
-Cork.
+The band performed at Indiependence 2012 in Michelstown, County Cork.

 Recently the band have been working closely with new a startup called 'Homebeat' which saw them play in unusual venues such as apartments, bookshops and organic tea shops around Dublin.
 The band performed at a special Homebeat concert for the 10 Days of Dublin festival.

 Film and television

 Music from the band's first album was used throughout the fourth series of the RTÉ show, Raw.

 The Dirty 9s provided the soundtrack for the short-film An Cluiche directed by Cathal O Cuaig.
 The film premiered at the Dingle Film Festival in 2012 and was also featured at the Galway Film Fleadh; the screening of the film was attended by Fionnula Flanagan.